-Broadly speaking, there are a number of decisions made in all three columns of Figure 2 to decide if and when a projection should be written at all.
+Broadly speaking, there are a number of decisions made in all three columns of Figure 2 to decide if and when any type of projection should be written at all.
 Sometimes, the best action is to do nothing.

 10.3.1 Column A: Is there any reason to change?